Pizzo Cassinello and the historic pass

 -

-The Scaradra Valley and the Historic PassPhoto: Bellinzona e Valli Turismo, Bellinzona e Valli Turismo
+The Scaradra Valley and the historic mountain passPhoto: Bellinzona e Valli Turismo, Bellinzona e Valli Turismo

-How true a phrase, as this mountain separates two civilisations, but, in spite of this, people have always wanted to cross this barrier: the Scaradra Valley and the Soreda Pass are indeed rich in history.
+A true phrase, as this mountain separates two civilizations, but despite this, people have always wanted to cross this barrier: the Scaradra Valley and the Soreda Pass are really rich in history.

-They were travelled as far back as the early Middle Ages by the alpine inhabitants of the Blenio Valley on their way to Grisons with their cows.
-In search of new pastures for their livestock, the farmers climbed the steep, rugged slope up to the Soreda Pass and faced a long descent to the Alpe di Soreda, today's Lampertschalp.
+Since the early Middle Ages, they were frequented by the alpine herders from the Blenio Valley to go with their cows to Grisons: in search of new pastures for the livestock, the farmers climbed the steep and rugged slope up to the Soreda Pass and faced a long descent to the homonymous alp, today's Lampertschalp.

-A short detour leads to the mountain hut of Scaradra located at an altitude of 2173 m a.s.l., or continue along the trail which gradually leaves the green meadows, to climb a gully made up of rocky debris, specially equipped with chains and wooden steps to reach the historic pass.
+A small detour allows you to reach the homonymous refuge located at an altitude of 2173 m or continue on the path which gradually leaves the green meadows to climb a gully made of rocky debris, specially equipped with chains and wooden steps to reach the historic pass.

-From the pass, either descend back down the Grisons side to the Lampertschalp hut, or continue to the right onto the white-blue trail in the direction of Pizzo Cassinello.
+From the Pass you can descend on the Grisons side and reach the Lampertschalp hut or continue to the right, where the path becomes white-blue, heading towards Pizzo Cassinello.

-The route becomes a little more challenging encountering large rocky slabs, which nevertheless make the ascent to the summit at 3102 m a.s.l. much easier.
+The route becomes a bit more challenging, encountering large rock slabs which nevertheless greatly facilitate the ascent, until reaching the summit at 3102 m above sea level.

-The panorama of some of the highest peaks in Ticino is splendid: there’s the Adula massif, but also the wild peaks that surround the Scaradra Valley such as Torrone di Nav (2832 m), Pizzo Sorda (2884 m), Pizzo Cassimoi (3128 m), Cima di Aquila (3127 m) and Pizzo Cassinello (3102 m).
+The panorama is splendid: among the highest Ticino peaks you can see the Adula massif as well as the wild peaks surrounding the Scaradra Valley such as Torrone di Nav (2832 m), Pizzo Sorda (2884 m), Pizzo Cassimoi (3128 m), Cima di Aquila (3127 m) and Pizzo Cassinello (3102 m).

 Author’s recommendation